deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 - `npm run fix:lint` -> Runs [`eslint`](https://eslint.org) to attempt fixing any issues in all `.js`, `.ts` and `.tsx` files
 - `npm run fix:format` -> Runs [`Prettier`](https://prettier.io/) to attempt fixing formatting in all `.scss`, `.js`, `.ts`, `.tsx`, `.json` and `.md` files

-Running `npm run check:lint` when using VS Code will make VS Code display the found problems.

 If you're unsure it's always safe to run `npm run fix` to fix everything.
 If you know what you're doing you can run the lower level commands for a more fine grained fix.